Frontline Blog

 Big city health departments play an important role in responding to the overdose epidemic.
 The dramatic increase in the supply of fentanyl – a drug that is both inexpensive and can cause overdose even in minuscule amounts – has created a particularly challenging environment.

-The right tools for the job: harm reduction
+The right tools for the job

-Among the 35 member cities within the Big Cities Health Coalition (BCHC), each employs a combination of public health strategies to best address substance use and overdose in their respective communities.
-For instance, the Southern Nevada Health District (which serves Las Vegas and the surrounding county) was one of the first jurisdictions to use vending machines to distribute harm reduction supplies such as naloxone, fentanyl test strips, and sexual health kits.
-Public Health–Seattle & King County recently launched a major social media campaign to educate youth and adults about fentanyl and reduce stigma.
+Among the 35 member cities within the Big Cities Health Coalition (BCHC), each employs a combination of public health strategies to best address substance use and overdose in their communities.
+For instance, the Southern Nevada Health District (which serves Las Vegas and the surrounding county) was one of the first jurisdictions to use vending machines to distribute prevention supplies such as naloxone, fentanyl test strips, and sexual health kits.
+Public Health–Seattle & King County launched a major social media campaign to educate youth and adults about fentanyl and reduce stigma.
 And several cities, including Columbus, OH, have established Mobile Crisis Response Units to send public health clinicians alongside police for calls involving a mental health or substance use crisis.
 Our recent polling found that city residents overwhelmingly support such public health strategies to address drug overdose and related issues.

 Subscribe to our newsletter